CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/Ethernet-Bridging---VLANs/_index.md

  - /display/CL321/Ethernet+Bridging+++VLANs
  - /pages/viewpage.action?pageId=5126836
 pageID: 5126836
+---
----Ethernet bridges provide a means for hosts to communicate through layer 2, by connecting all of the physical and logical interfaces in the system into a single layer 2 domain.
+Ethernet bridges provide a means for hosts to communicate through layer 2, by connecting all of the physical and logical interfaces in the system into a single layer 2 domain.
 The bridge is a logical interface with a MAC address and an